-h.
-Voluntary Time off Program

-The mandatory furlough provisions of Civil Service Commission Rule 120 shall not apply to covered employees.

-(1) General Provisions: 173.
-Upon receipt of a projected deficit notice from the Controller, an Appointing Officer shall attempt to determine, (to the extent feasible and with due consideration for the time constraints which may exist for eliminating the projected deficit), the interest of employees within the Appointing Officer's jurisdiction in taking unpaid personal time off on a voluntary basis.
-174. The Appointing Officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
+for eliminating the projected deficit), the interest of employees h.
+Voluntary Time off Program The mandatory furlough provisions of Civil Service Commission Rule 120 shall not apply to covered employees.
+(1) General Provisions: Upon receipt of a projected deficit notice from the Controller, an Appointing Officer shall attempt to determine, (to the extent feasible and with due consideration for the time constraints which may exist within the Appointing Officer's jurisdiction in taking unpaid personal time off on a voluntary basis.

+162. The Appointing Officer shall have full discretion to approve or deny requests for voluntary time off based on the operational needs of the department and any court decrees or orders pertinent thereto.
 The decision of the appointing officer shall be final except in cases where requests for voluntary time off in excess of ten (10) working days are denied.
-(2) Restrictions on use of Paid Time Off while on Voluntary Time Off 175.
-All voluntary unpaid time off granted pursuant to this section shall be without pay.
-176. ii.
+163. (2) Restrictions on use of Paid Time Off while on Voluntary Time Offi.All voluntary unpaid time off granted pursuant to this section shall be without pay.
+164. ii.
 Employees granted voluntary unpaid time off are precluded from using sick leave with pay credits, vacation credits, compensatory time off credits, floating holidays, training days or any other form of pay for the time period involved.
-(3) Duration and revocation of Voluntary Unpaid Time Off 177.
-Approved voluntary time off taken pursuant to this section may not be changed by the Appointing Officer without the employee's consent.
-178. Any change in the "normal work week" shall be the subject of meeting and conferring between the Union and the appointing officer. i.
-Unpaid Furlough Days in FY 2010-11 and 2011-12 179.
-Notwithstanding the provision of Article III.C.4.h. above, covered employees shall take twelve (12) unpaid furlough days in fiscal year 2010-2011 and twelve (12) unpaid furlough days in fiscal year 2011-2012 with the total amount of unpaid furlough days in fiscal year 2011-2012 based on specific economic triggers pursuant to paragraphs 187-190 below, using the following procedures: 180.
-(1) Employees may take unpaid furlough days in hourly increments, subject to a four-hour minimum.
+165. (3) Duration and revocation of Voluntary Unpaid Time Off Approved voluntary time off taken pursuant to this section may not be changed by the Appointing Officer without the employee's consent.
+166. • • e in the "normal work week" shall be the subject of meeting and between the Union and the appointing officer.
+5. FFORTS RE: SAT/SUN SHIFTS (PILOT PROGRAM) ERS, LOCAL 853; APP.
+K) 167.
+For Teamst ers, Local 853 provisions regarding Best Efforts Re: Sat/Sun Shifts